Arboriculture

 TREE WORKER’S MANUAL

 Sharon Lilly, Ohio Agric.
 Ed..
 Discusses or acquaints the reader to the general operations of the tree care industry.
 The manual also serves as a training aid for workers at the entry-level as tree care professionals.
-Covers the subjects important to a tree care worker, including chapters on: the tree care industry; basic tree anatomy; tree identification; clothing, equipment and tools; climbing and working in the tree; aerial lifts; pruning; problem identification and treatment, and; more.
-8-1/2 x 11, 143p, b&w illustrations, photos, 1992.
+Covers the subjects important to a tree care worker, including chapters on: the tree service industry; basic tree anatomy; tree identification; clothing, equipment and tools; climbing and working in the tree; aerial lifts; pruning; identification and treatment of tree problems, and; more.
+A good, comprehensive introduction to the industry.
+8-1/2 x 11, 143p, b&w illustrations, b&w photos, 1992.

-TREE CLIMBER’S COMPANION: A Compact Field Reference and Training Manual for Tree Climbers (2nd ed.)
+TREE CLIMBER’S COMPANION: A Compact Field Reference and Training Manual for Tree Climbers (2/e)

 Jeff Jepson.
 An excellent field reference and training manual for tree climbers.
 Includes revised climbing system (P.R.E.P.), tools and some special tricks of the trade, “tying-in” procedure, climbing with climbing spurs, ascending and descending techniques, and the latest in knots for the tree climber (including the Marchard Tresse), rope storage, and safety standards.
 A valuable, compact field resource filled with detailed illustrations and information.
 5-1/2 x 8-1/2, 104p, 200+ b&w illustrations, 2000.